 If you are looking for ideas to focus your experience report check a list of topics of particular interest to the conference at the ICGSE 2018 Main Page.

-Proposals should be submitted through the conference submission site.
+Proposals should be submitted through the conference submission site (see the banner).
 You do not need to upload a full paper as part of your initial submission but you are encouraged to write an extensive abstract (max 1 page) sharing highlights of your experience and what you intend to focus on in your paper.

 Your experience report will be published in the ICGSE proceedings.
 The papers should be formatted according to ACM formatting guidelines, see ICSE2018 formatting instructions: https://www.icse2018.org/track/icse-2018-Double-blind-review#Formatting.
 (Note that at ICGSE we do not use double-blind review.)
 Even though the format is ACM, the proceedings will be produced by IEEE and the papers will appear in the digital libraries of both ACM and IEEE.